Himashree12345/Coding-platform-githubactions/README.md

 2.ssh to the instance and clone the github repo using git clone

-3.install the latest node package(in my case I installed nodev18.18.0 since my different packages in the application was not supporting lower packages)
+3.install the latest node package(in my case I installed nodev18.18.0 since my different packages in the application was not supporting lower version)

 ```bash
   curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh